tareq1988/wp-recaptcha-integration/readme.txt

   overcome this restriction I requested a little change in the official WC repository, so there is hope for a future version.
 See: (https://github.com/woothemes/woocommerce/pull/7029)

+- There is no (and as far as one can see, there will never be) support for the **MailPoet** subscription form.

 == Installation ==

 First follow the standard [WordPress plugin installation procedere](http://codex.wordpress.org/Managing_Plugins).